 The children of runholders were sent to high schools in Nelson or, more often, Christchurch.
 In 1900 Marlborough High School was established.
 It became Marlborough College in 1919.
 Separate boys’ and girls’ colleges date from 1963.
 Queen Charlotte College in Picton opened in 1965 and Kaikōura High School in 1971.

-Small-scale grain and vegetable farming developed on the Wairau plain.
-The plains around Kaikōura followed suit after the 1870s, as did the Awatere valley after some large runs were subdivided in the 1890s and 1900s.
+Small-scale grain and vegetable farming developed on the Wairau plain, on the plains around Kaikōura after the 1870s, and in the Awatere valley after some large runs were subdivided in the 1890s and 1900s.
 The northern hill country supported a farming population in the valleys, but the deforested hills reverted to bush.
-After 1920 the population of Sounds county was static to declining, from its 1911 peak of around 1,200.
+The population of Sounds county was static and then declined from its 1911 peak of around 1,200.

 The rural population of Wairau and Awatere counties increased from just over 6,000 in 1896 to nearly 8,500 by 1916.
 After this there was relatively little purely rural growth – most took place on the margins of Blenheim.